martintwhite/martintwhite.github.io/_posts/2020-03-13-STEM_Britain.markdown

 The [STEM for Britain competition](http://www.setforbritain.org.uk/index.asp) is a nationwide event which encourages early career researchers (PhDs and Postdocs) within Science, Technology, Engineering and Mathematics fields to apply to present their research within the UK House of Commons.
 The event itself is very prestigious and to be invited to just present your research is a great achievement (I applied twice and didn’t get through) - let alone to come second in your track.

 To me I have always seen my wife’s potential and her success comes as no real surprise to me.
-Nonetheless, it is really nice to see her get some rewards for her hard work and to see how she has flourished over the few years having found a pursuit that genuinely excites her.
+Nonetheless, it is really nice to see her get some rewards for her hard work and to see how she has flourished over the past few years having found a pursuit that genuinely excites her.

 Now, to give some background on why this achievement means so much.